 Consult With A Tulsa Criminal Defense Attorney

 If you have questions or are dealing with an assault and battery charge, a Tulsa criminal defense attorney can tell you more.
-For a confidential and free consultation, call the Seventh Street Tulsa Law Office at (918) 932-2777.
+For a confidential and initial strategy session, call the Seventh Street Tulsa Law Office at (918) 932-2777.